-\textit{Thermodynamics} -- The first law of thermodynamics states that any change in the internal energy $U$ of a system can be divided into heat and work
+\textit{Thermodynamics} --- The first law of thermodynamics states that any change in the internal energy $U$ of a system can be divided into heat and work

 where $P$ denotes power (work per unit time) and $J$ the heat current.
-The second law constrains the physically allowed processes by demanding a nonnegative entropy production defined as
+The second law constrains the physically allowed processes by demanding a non-negative entropy production defined as

 with the von Neumann entropy $S_{\text{vN}}(\hat{\rho}) = - \Tr{\hat{\rho} \ln \hat{\rho}}$.
-Here we split the heat current into two parts $J=J_{\rm c}+J'$ corresponding to the dissipation of the cavity and the intra-cavity system respectively.
-The cavity temperature is defined through $n_{\rm c} =[e^{\omega_d/(k_{\rm B}T_{\rm c})}-1]^{-1}$.
-For ease of notation we consider the case where $\mathcal{L}'$ is induced by an equilibrium reservoir at temperature $T'$.
-The case where multiple temperatures are involved in the dissipation of the intra-cavity system is discussed in the supplemental material~\cite{supp}.
+In Eq.~\eqref{eq:secondlaw}, the heat current is split into two parts, $J=J_{\rm c}+J'$, corresponding to the dissipation of the cavity and the intracavity system, respectively.
+Here we assume one temperature for the environment of the cavity and one for the environment of the intracavity system.
+Additional temperatures are discussed in Supplemental Material~\cite{supp}.